aksio-app/docs/adrs/ADR-002-go-http-router-package.md

 - ADR-001: Choice of Go for Backend Development

 ## Notes

+### Decision Factors:
-The package choice should balance developer productivity with performance needs.
-Since our platform will handle real-time study scheduling and potentially thousands of concurrent students, performance is important but not at the cost of maintainability.
+The choice of Gin balances developer productivity with performance needs.
+Our educational platform will handle real-time study scheduling and potentially thousands of concurrent students, making Gin's performance characteristics and scalability proven track record crucial.

-Consider starting with a well-established package (Gin or Echo) and optimizing later if needed, as migration between packages in Go is generally straightforward due to the language's interface-based design.
+### Implementation Status:
+Gin is already partially integrated into the backend codebase, with authentication endpoints successfully implemented using Gin's router and middleware.
+This existing implementation validates the package choice and provides a foundation for expanding to other endpoints.

+### Future Considerations:
+While we're committing to Gin for the foreseeable future, the architecture should remain flexible enough to migrate if needed.
+The Go ecosystem's interface-based design makes such migrations feasible, though not trivial.

 ## Approval
-**Decision Maker(s):** [TO BE DETERMINED]
+**Decision Maker(s):** Olav Selnes Lorentzen
-**Date Approved:** [PENDING]
+**Date Approved:** 2025-08-14